buffermet/buffermet.lockscreen.cloudberry/PRIVACY POLICY.md

-The Cloudberry Lockscreen app, its developers and its associates are herein referred to as "this software".
+The app listed in the Google Play Store called "Cloudberry Lockscreen [ROOT]", its developers and its associates are herein referred to as "this software".

 # Privacy Policy